AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-04-11-iq-level-smartest-people.md

 ---
+date: 2020-04-11
+last_modified_at: 2024-02-19
 title: Level of IQ of the smartest people on Earth
-date: 2020-04-11
-last_modified_at: 2020-04-12
 categories:
     - Knowledge
     - Science